Generalized fibre sums of 4-manifolds and the canonical class: The homology and cohomology of

 \section{The homology and cohomology of $M'$}

-Let $M$ be a closed, oriented $4$-manifold and $\Sigma_M\subset M$ a closed, oriented, connected embedded surface of genus $g$ of self-intersection zero.
+Let $M$ be a closed, oriented $4$-manifold and $\Sigma_M\subset M$ a closed, oriented, connected embedded surface of genus $g$ and self-intersection zero.
 We denote a closed tubular neighbourhood of $\Sigma_M$ by $\nu \Sigma_M$ and let $M'$ denote the complement

 Then $M'$ is an oriented manifold with boundary $\partial\nu \Sigma_M$.
 As above we choose a fixed closed oriented surface $\Sigma$ of genus $g$ and an embedding